GiellaLT

 Fetch (check out) and set up the linguistic files

 The files containing the linguistic source code (as well as other repositories) may be fetched from their git repository.
-This may be done in one of two ways:

 1. Checkout instructions